|

 will create objects which do create Diagnostic objects without

-any notion of a configuration file or of using InputOptions
+any notion of a configuration file or of using InputOptions.

-That's okay; it's fine if init
+That's okay; it's fine if init is never called,

-or is called with an InputOptions
+or is called with an InputOptions object which uses

 command-line parameters but no configuration file.